sonalig955/textutils/README.md

 🔥Features
 Following functionalities are implemented in the app :

-Text To Speech (Listen)
+1) Text To Speech (Listen)
-Convert to UPPERCASE
+2) Convert to UPPERCASE
-Convert to lowercase
+3) Convert to lowercase
-Capitalize text
+4) Capitalize text
-Remove Extra Space
+5) Remove Extra Space
-Clear text
+6) Clear text
-It also shows :
+7) It also shows :
      Count of Characters
      Count of Words
-Count of Space
-Reading Time

 🛠️ Technology Used
-React.JS
+1) React.JS

-Bootstrap
+2) Bootstrap

-Netlify
+3) Netlify

 ![image](https://github.com/sonalig955/textutils/assets/69581685/5259b1dd-8361-40d9-8620-09e19b266e06)